 - (2) A community facility means any of the following, whether operated on a for profit or not-for-profit basis:

 - (a) a community centre or community hall;

 - (b) a public library (including a toy library, but not the State Library);

 - (c) a youth centre;

 - (d) a playground;

-- (e) a skatepark in an outdoor space; or

-- (f) outdoor communal exercise equipment,
+- (e) a skatepark in an outdoor space; or - (f) outdoor communal exercise equipment, but does not include:

-- (g) a creative arts facility; - (h) a physical recreational facility; or - (i) a swimming pool facility, hydrotherapy pool, spa, sauna, steam room or spring facility. - (3) A person who owns, controls or operates a community facility in Regional Victoria may only operate that facility for members of the public if: - (a) any wedding or funeral held at the facility complies with the requirements of the Stay Safe Directions (Victoria); and

-- (b) the number of members of the public permitted in each indoor space or outdoor space at any one time is limited (with infants under one year of age not counting towards these limits) to either: - (i) the number calculated by dividing the total area of the relevant space accessible to members of the public (measured in square metres) by 4; or - (ii) if the community facility has a COVID Check-in Marshal at all entrances to the facility open to members of the public whenever the facility is operational, the density quotient.
+- (g) a creative arts facility; - (h) a physical recreational facility; or - (i) a swimming pool facility, hydrotherapy pool, spa, sauna, steam room or spring facility. - (3) A person who owns, controls or operates a community facility in the State of Victoria may only operate that facility for members of the public if: - (a) any wedding or funeral held at the facility complies with the requirements of the Stay Safe Directions (Victoria); and - (b) the number of members of the public permitted in each indoor space or outdoor space at any one time is limited (with infants under one year of age not counting towards these limits) to either: - (i) the number calculated by dividing the total area of the relevant space accessible to members of the public (measured in square metres) by 4; or - (ii) if the community facility has a COVID Check-in Marshal at all entrances to the facility open to members of the public whenever the facility is operational, the density quotient; and

-Note: the persons conducting an activity are not included for the purpose of calculating the limit on the number of members of the public referred to in subclause (3)(b).
+Note 1: the persons conducting an activity are not included for the purpose of calculating the limit on the number of members of the public referred to in subclause (3)(b).

-Note: a person who owns, controls or operates a facility for any activity or event proposed to exceed the limits above should have regard to the Public Event Framework and exemption process for 'eligible public events' described in clause 17.
+Note 2: a person who owns, controls or operates a facility for any activity or event proposed to exceed the limits above should have regard to the Public Event Framework and exemption process for 'eligible public events' described in clause 18.

-- (4) Despite subclause (3), a person who owns, controls or operates a community facility in Regional Victoria may do so: - (a) for the purpose of hosting an essential public support service (whether that service is provided on a voluntary basis or otherwise) and is not required to comply with subclause (3) except if the essential public support service is the provision of a support group service; or
+- (c) any dancefloor in the community facility is operated in accordance with the requirements of clause 17 (dancefloors). - (4) Despite subclause (3), a person who owns, controls or operates a community facility in the State of Victoria may do so: - (a) for the purpose of hosting an essential public support service (whether that service is provided on a voluntary basis or otherwise) and is not required to comply with subclause (3) except if the essential public support service is the provision of a support group service; or